celsworth/dribble/doc/filtering.md

 boo hoo # .. with both boo, and hoo, anywhere in the name (not necessarily in that order)
 ```

-For the time being, this is always case-insensitive (this is a TODO to add smartcase like below)
+This is smart-case sensitive.
+If you type an uppercase character then only exact-case matching is performed.
+If it's all lowercase, then case-insensitive matching is done.

 ## Exact Substring Matching

 If you don't want regex, surround a term with quotes.
-This will disable the regex engine and do an exact (case-insensitive) match.
+This will disable the regex engine and do an exact match.
 This is normally most useful if you want to search for a space, or other regex operator characters:

 ```
 "^boo"      # containing ^boo